Brian Falkenborg

 Brian Thomas Falkenborg (born January 18, 1978) is a former professional baseball relief pitcher.
-He played in Major League Baseball (MLB) for the Baltimore Orioles, Los Angeles Dodgers, San Diego Padres, and St. Louis Cardinals and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and Tohoku Rakuten Golden Eagles.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Los Angeles Dodgers, San Diego Padres, and St. Louis Cardinals.
+Internationally, he played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and Tohoku Rakuten Golden Eagles.

 Career

 Falkenborg graduated from Redmond High School.
-He was 6-2 with a 0.75 ERA and 75 strikeouts as a senior at Redmond.
-He was selected by the Baltimore Orioles in the second round of the 1996 MLB Draft and signed with the Orioles on July 6, 1996.
+He was 6-2 with a 0.75 ERA and 75 strikeouts as a senior at Redmond.He was selected by the Baltimore Orioles in the second round of the 1996 MLB Draft and signed with the Orioles on July 6, 1996.

 He began his professional career with the GCL Orioles in the Rookie level Gulf Coast League in 1996.
 He also pitched in one game for the Single-A High Desert Mavericks that season.

-Falkenborg Spent most of 1997 with the Single-A Delmarva Shorebirds, 1998 with the High-A Frederick Keys and 1999 with the Double-A Bowie Baysox.
+Falkenborg spent most of 1997 with the Single-A Delmarva Shorebirds, 1998 with the High-A Frederick Keys and 1999 with the Double-A Bowie Baysox.

 He made his major league debut for the Orioles on October 1, 1999, pitching two scoreless innings of relief against the Boston Red Sox.

 He underwent Tommy John surgery in the off-season and missed the entire 2000 season.
 Falkenborg was signed as a free agent by the Seattle Mariners and spent the 2001 season with the Mariners minor league affiliates at San Antonio and Tacoma.
 He stayed with Tacoma through the 2003 season, despite battling an assortment of injuries that led to him spending significant time on the disabled list.

 Falkenborg signed with the Los Angeles Dodgers for the 2004 season, but spent most of the year with the Triple-A Las Vegas 51s, appearing in only six major league games for the Dodgers, working 14.1 innings and finishing with a 7.53 ERA.
 He did record his first major league victory on May 9, 2004, in a 14 inning game against the Pittsburgh Pirates.

 He spent the 2005 season with the San Diego Padres organization, appearing in 10 games for the Padres, and finishing with an 8.18 ERA.
 The bulk of his season was spent with the Triple-A Portland Beavers.

-Falkenborg pitched in 21 games for the St. Louis Cardinals between 2006 and 2007, though again spending most of those seasons in the minors with the Memphis Redbirds.
-He was released by the Cardinals on November 20, 2007, and on December 12, 2007, signed a minor league contract with an invitation to spring training with the Dodgers.
+Falkenborg pitched in 21 games for the St. Louis Cardinals between 2006 and 2007, though, again, spending most of those seasons in the minors with the Memphis Redbirds.
+He was released by the Cardinals on November 20, 2007, and, on December 12, 2007, signed a minor league contract with an invitation to spring training with the Dodgers.
 He failed to make the Dodgers roster out of spring training and was assigned to the Las Vegas 51s, eventually joining the Dodgers major league roster on June 25.
 He was designated for assignment on August 8.
 He was claimed off outright waivers by the San Diego Padres on August 13.